-Challenges and Skills Accuracy and Definition high quality depth of Body, Form, and equipment responsibilities? a variety and range of skills? the principles of movement? alignment and spacing challenges? training and style? tempo, rhythmic variations, or phrases without tempo, and pulse? simultaneous responsibilities?
-To what degree do the performers demonstrate: control of form, body, and equipment? variety, range, and uniformity in technique? quality technique in handling equipment? control of Tempo and Pulse through a variety of settings? detail, nuance, and training in individual technique? a clearly defined style? training in both mental and physical recovery? mastery of simultaneous responsibilities?
+Challenges and Skills Accuracy and Definition To what degree do the performers demonstrate: high quality depth of Body, Form, and equipment responsibilities? a variety and range of skills? the principles of movement? alignment and spacing challenges? range in effort changes? training and style? tempo, rhythmic variations, or phrases without tempo, and pulse? simultaneous responsibilities?
+To what degree do the performers demonstrate: control of form, body, and equipment? poise in movement and equipment? variety, range, and uniformity in technique? quality technique in handling equipment? control of Tempo and Pulse through a variety of settings? detail, nuance, and training in individual technique? a clearly defined style? training in both mental and physical recovery? mastery of simultaneous responsibilities?